-We argue that open multi-agent systems, populated by heterogenous and self interested agents, can be effectively designed and developed as electronic institutions.
+In this chapter we have presented a technology that we have developed to address the challenges of building open multi-agent systems.
+We do not claim to be dealing with open systems in their full complexity, but rather addressing a restricted -albeit significant enough- type of openness: that present in interactions that involve autonomous, independent entities that are willing to conform to a common, explicit, set of interaction conventions.
+We will call these a-open systems.
+We argue that this type of multi-agent systems can be effectively designed and developed as electronic institutions.
 Similarly, to human institutions in human societies, EIs define the rules of the game in agent societies, establishing what agents are permitted and forbidden to do.
 In other word, an EI structures the valid interactions that agents may have as well as defining the consequences of those interactions.
 Therefore, an EI defines a normative environment that constraints agents interactions at run time.

 In order to cope with the complexity of engineering EIs, we early identified the importance of developing software tools which give support to their design, development and subsequent execution.
 Therefore, through this paper we have presented an Electronic Institutions Integrated Development Environment (EIDE) that supports the engineering of EIs.
 Through the paper we have presented the different tools that compose EIDE, and we have illustrated how they work using as an example the Double Auction Market.
-Notice, that we advocate that EIs engineering must start with a formal specification of the institutional rules supported by ISLANDER.
+Notice, that we advocate that Els engineering must start with a formal specification of the institutional rules supported by ISLANDER.
 The result is a sound and unambiguos definition of the institutional rules.
 Furthermore, ISLANDER also supports the static verification of specifications, while dynamic verification is done via simulation using the SIMDEI tool.
-Although, we do not impose constraints on the type of agents that can participate in an EI, their design and development is partially suppported by the aBUILDER tool.
+Although, we do not impose constraints on the type of agents that can participate in an EI, their design and development is partially supported by the aBUILDER tool.
 Finally, EIs can be executed thanks to AMELI, which facilitates agent participation within an EI, while enforcing the institutional rules.
-A main feature of AMELI is that it can be used for the execution of any specified institution without any extra coding.
+A main feature of AMELI is that it can be used for the execution of any specified instituion without any extra coding.
 Furthermore, EI executions can be monitored using the monitoring tool.
 To conclude, we want to point out that EIDE has proven to be highly valuable in the development of actual-world e-commerce applications such as the Multi-Agent System for Fish Trading (MASFIT) [4].